poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 <img src="/images/posts/2026-03-07-green-energy-llm/usage.jpg" alt="Screenshot of the Usage page of the Regolo.ai dashboard, showing €28.99 usage yesterday (€29.19 total).
 The Top Models chart shows a single model: qwen3-coder-next."/>

-There are other major benefits for Regolo too.
-They are EU-based, which compared to US-based is preferable to me for digital sovereignty reasons and network efficiency (I'm based in the UK).
-And they are GDPR compliant, with a [zero retention data policy](https://regolo.ai/european-inference/), meaning that the data is "permanently discarded" once the response is generated.
+There are other plus points for Regolo too.
+They are EU-based (I'm based in the UK) and GDPR compliant, with a [zero retention data policy](https://regolo.ai/european-inference/), meaning that the data is "permanently discarded" once the response is generated.

 (Hopefully this is not necessary to state, but just to be clear, I don't have any affiliation with Regolo).